uidaholib/fridayletter_source/index.md

 ## Browse The Friday Letter Archive

 The Friday Letter is the University of Idaho's long-running, weekly message from the president to internal and external members of the university community.
-The University of Idaho Library captures items in their original web context from the Office of the President's web page on an annual basis.
+The University of Idaho Library captures items from the Office of the President's web page on an annual basis.
-This archive currently contains more than 80 items ranging from 2015 to 2017.
+The archive currently contains more than 80 items ranging from 2015 to 2017.

 This table provides sorting and basic search of the archive contents.
 Click on the "Read" link to see the full message.